datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

 No. We accept all quality data, regardless of whether they have been used to publish a paper.

-#### Can I obtain a DOI (Digital Object Identifier) before I upload my data in Dash?
+#### Can I obtain a DOI (Digital Object Identifier) before I upload my data?

 Yes.
 To obtain a DOI, you must submit a minimal amount of required description, but you can return later to upload the data files.

 #### Do you support data embargoes or restricted access?

 Not at this time.
-We do have plans to expand the Dash functionality to include both.
+We do have plans to expand the functionality to include both.
 If you have specific requests for functionality, please add them to our [GitHub Issues page](http://github.com/cdluc3/dash/issues).